kimonoki/tg-mstdn/README.md

 ## Develop
 1. Clone the project.
-2. Under python3 environment.
+2. In python 3 environment.
 Install python-telegram-bot and Mastodon.py package

 ### API used
 This bot uses python-telegram package and Mastodon.py with telegram and Mastodon API.